-- The same interpretation also applies to the inclusion of depreciation in the calculation of the "capex wash-up adjustment" as applied in our EDB capex wash-up adjustment recoverable cost calculation sheet published on 11 December 2015.
+- B17 For the purpose of the capex wash-up, clause 3.3.11(2)(b)(ii) provides that the series of building blocks allowable revenue before tax for each disclosure year of the preceding DPP regulatory period must adopt the sum of depreciation calculated under Part 2 in respect of each disclosure year for assets having a commissioning date in the preceding DPP regulatory period. - Our interpretation of clause 3.3.11(2)(b)(ii) is that it requires all components of the formula calculating depreciation under clause 2.2.5 to be applied, including "opening RAB value". - The same interpretation also applies to the inclusion of depreciation in the calculation of the "capex wash-up adjustment" as applied in our EDB capex wash-up adjustment recoverable cost calculation sheet published on 11 December 2015.
 The capex wash-up adjustment, contained in clause 3.1.3(1)(p) of the EDB IM corrects for the forecast period between the base year and the start of the next DPP.
-It ensures that the next DPP is based off the correct opening RAB values. - B20 Our interpretation of 3.3.11(2)(b)(ii) raises two application issues: - B20.1 Capex wash-up the depreciation on commissioned assets for the capex wash-up taken from ID for each disclosure year after the year of commissioning must be calculated on revalued amounts.
+It ensures that the next DPP is based off the correct opening RAB values.212 - B20 Our interpretation of 3.3.11(2)(b)(ii) raises two application issues: - B20.1 Capex wash-up the depreciation on commissioned assets for the capex wash-up taken from ID for each disclosure year after the year of commissioning must be calculated on revalued amounts.
 The depreciation formulae in clause 2.2.5 include "unallocated opening RAB value" and "opening RAB value" as defined under clauses 2.2.4(1) and 2.2.4(3), both of which require a determination of "unallocated revaluation" under clause 2.2.4(2)(d).
 These revalued amounts, if included in the model, will then also have the relevant forecast indexation applied in setting the DPP, using the original "series of building blocks allowable revenue before tax for the preceding DPP regulatory period", as required by clause 3.3.11(1).
-The rerunning of the original building blocks allowable revenue indexed forecast calculation using ID asset values that have already been revalued gives rise to double indexation and an over-recovery of depreciation and return on investment. - B20.2 Capex wash-up adjustment the same interpretation of the equivalent clause 3.1.3(9)(b)(ii) presents a workability issue, as it is not clear what value of depreciation should be used for the forecast disclosure years of the next regulatory period (years one to five) in setting maximum allowable revenue under clause 3.1.1 of the IMs.
-If clause 3.1.3(9)(b)(ii) is interpreted as simply rolling forward the actual disclosed depreciation, then this is problematic as the depreciation will be nil for an asset commissioned in disclosure year five of the previous regulatory period (assuming disclosure year four is the base year and it is a five-year DPP regulatory period).
-If it is interpreted as continuing to apply the actual disclosed depreciation under Part 2 to the forecast disclosure years one to five of the next regulatory period, then EDBs will not know the ID values for years two to five when they come to calculate the adjustment, as the revaluation rate to be applied to the opening RAB is not yet known.
+The rerunning of the original building blocks allowable revenue indexed forecast calculation using ID asset values that have already been revalued gives rise to double indexation and an over-recovery of depreciation and return on investment. - B20.2 Capex wash-up adjustment the same interpretation of the equivalent clause 3.1.3(9)(b)(ii) presents a workability issue, as it is not clear what value of depreciation should be used for the forecast disclosure years of